weihaocao/weihaocao.github.io/_posts/2017-11-25-quantum-computing.md

 \caption{The features of training images.
 Blue dots represent '0', and orange dots represent 'o'.}
 \label{feat}
 \end{figure}
 We can find that, the coefficients for '0' are larger than that for 'o' on both axes, which is in conformity with the definition of the two coefficients.
-Thus we can construct the decision boundary and normal vector $\vec{w}$.
+Thus we can construct the decision boundary and normal vector $$\vec{w}$.
 By using the same procedures as in the paper \cite{EXP}, we can train the support vector machine to classify the characters.